 Day 3-4: San Juan La Laguna | Santiago Atitlan | Lake Atitlan

-This morning, after admiring the lake's placid waters, I set out about town on a walking tour.
+This morning, after admiring the lake's placid waters, set out about town on a walking tour.
 Scholars tell us that the Ancient Maya disappeared mysteriously a thousand years ago.
 Still, anyone who has intimately explored this fascinating region knows that the Maya continue to thrive in the highlands of Guatemala.
 Villagers in Santiago Atitlan still adhere to the traditional lifestyle of the Tz'utuhil Maya and on the walk, you'll see many people cloaked in brightly-colored, handwoven clothing.
 Along Santiago's main street are art galleries filled with oil paintings depicting busy market scenes and typical life in the highlands.
 Time permitting visit Maximòn and leave an offering to this curious and revered deity.
 For the rest of your time here, you can explore the area with your guide.
-You can go hiking or horseback riding on nearby trails.
-Your guide is available to help you plan extra activities.

 Board the lancha this morning for the return trip across Lake Atitlan and transfer to Antigua, once the capital of Guatemala and all Central America.
 The city resembles a living ruin, with Volcano Fuego rising above.
 Mammoth ruins of churches and palaces tell the story of Antigua's past glory, and restored fascades speak of a bright future for this wonderful city.
 This afternoon tour the city and admire Antigua's gilded cathedrals.
 The afternoon is yours to rent mountain bikes to explore the countryside, visit a coffee finca, or macadamia nut plantation, or just people watch in the main plaza to complete your Guatemala travel experience.

 Let the celebrations begin!
 The spectacular Easter festivals in the former colonial capital are beyond comparison to anything in the northern hemisphere.
 Along cobblestone streets, intricate carpets of colored sawdust are painstakingly laid down.
-Later, a solemn procession of Roman centurions march over the carpets, carrying an image of Christ on the cross.
-Music and swinging incense burners accompany the robed cofradia.
+A solemn procession of Roman centurions marches over the carpets, carrying an image of Christ on the cross.
+Music and swinging incense burners accompany the robed "cofradia".
 During these lively days leading up to Easter Sunday witness elaborate ceremonies re-enacting the crucifixion and resurrection of Christ.
-Trips can also be arranged to climb the nearby volcanoes of Pacaya and Acatenango, or you might rent mountain bikes and explore the foothills of the Antigua Valley, go horseback riding, or visit a nearby coffee plantation.
+Trips can also be arranged to climb the nearby volcanoes of Pacaya and Acatenango, or you might rent mountain bikes and explore the foothills of the Antigua Valley, or visit a nearby coffee plantation.

 Day 9: Antigua | Guatemala City Airport